cultuurnet/stoplight-docs-best-practices/docs/authentication.md

       "client_id": "AaiyAPdpYdesoKnqjj8HJqRn4T5titww",
       ...
       "client_metadata": {
-        "uitpas": "false",
-        "sapi3": "true",
-        "entryapi3": "false",
+        "publiq-apis": "ups sapi entry"
         ...
       }
     }

-The above example indicates that the client has access to UiTdatabank's Search API, but not the UiTPAS API or UiTdatabank's Entry API.
+The above example indicates that the client has access to UiTdatabank's Search API, the UiTPAS API, and UiTdatabank's Entry API.

-Note that the `client_metadata` can also contain other, unrelated properties.
-If the property for your API is missing, it is considered to be `false`.
-Make sure to always check that the value of the property is `true`.
+> We use very short names for the APIs in the client metadata, because the `publiq-apis` property is limited to 255 characters.
+We also cannot use multiple properties because the metadata is limited to 10 properties.

 ## Token guidelines